nuprl/website/blog/_src/posts/2022-01-06-introducing-visr-md.md

 more advanced example uses for VISr.
 If you find any bugs or want to contribute, you can also head to [the visr project page][github].

-Thanks for reader, happy coding!
+Thanks for reading, happy coding!

 [visr]: https://visr.pl